AFLplusplus/LibAFL/docs/src/getting_started/crates.md

 Out of this list, by default, `std`, `derive`, and `rand_trait` are already set.
 You can choose to disable them by setting `default-features = false` in your `Cargo.toml`.

+### libafl_sugar

+The sugar crate abstracts away most of the complexity of LibAFL's API.
+Instead of high flexibility, it aims to be high-level and easy-to-use.
+It is not as flexible as stitching your fuzzer together from each individual component, but allows you to build a fuzzer with minimal lines of code.
+To see it in action, take a look at the [`libfuzzer_stb_image_sugar` example fuzzer](https://github.com/AFLplusplus/LibAFL/tree/main/fuzzers/libfuzzer_stb_image_sugar).

 ### libafl_derive

 This a proc-macro crate paired with the `libafl` crate.